SGM Herbert A. Friedman (Ret.)

 In 1969 the Advanced Research Projects Agency of the Department of Defense studied the effectiveness of U.S PSYOP leaflets in Vietnam.
 A sample of 1,757 Vietnamese was used to represent the target audience.
 They included the inhabitants of Viet Cong controlled areas, Hoi Chanh who had defected, and prisoners of war.
 The questions asked of the panels was the effectiveness of symbols, appeals both locally and national, and the vulnerability of certain groups.
 Leaflets were judged on a scale of very good, good, fair, bad, and very bad.
 One problem was to reduce the number of leaflets to a workable size.
 In this test, 798 leaflets were judged and the leaflets were reduced to 77.
 Unfortunately, the report did not explain why certain leaflets were good or bad.
 Leaflet 10-153-68 was rated VERY GOOD by the panel.

 Leaflet SP-10-157-68 is a letter written from a mother to her beloved sons who are members of the Viet Cong.
 She expresses her sorrow and worries for the lives and future of her sons.
-Therefore, she tells them to go home through the government open arms program.
+Therefore, she tells them to come home.
+The text on the front is:

 This leaflet was produced by the 10th PSYOP Battalion in June 1968 in support of Vietnamese National Police operations.
 200,000 leaflets were disseminated to the civilians in the Phong Dinh Province on the subject of informing the police about enemy movement and weapons.
 The front depicts police standing by a cache of enemy weapons.
 The text is:

 The National Police are Determined to Protect People

 Here, the weapons, explosives and hand grenades which the Viet Cong planned bringing into Can Tho City to kill people are shown.